miboki/dlan-greenphy-sdk/README.md

    * Leave all projects marked for import and click *Finish*.

 3. Now you should be able to see the SDK's folders in the Project Explorer.
-   Select the *FirmwareStandalone* project and click on the blue debug icon or use *Debug 'FirmwareStandalone' [Debug]* in the Quickstart Panel and click the resume button.
+   Select the *wanted project (FirmwareStandalone or FirmwareStandaloneTFTP)* and click on the blue debug icon or use *Debug 'FirmwareStandalone(TFTP)' [Debug]* in the Quickstart Panel and click the *Resume* button to start.
 4. Get the GreenPHY module's IP address from your local DHCP server and access it's WebUI in your Browser.

 ![greenphy-sdk-webui](https://user-images.githubusercontent.com/10745701/30339626-ecc350ca-97ef-11e7-96c5-5e3ad115d538.png)